Last Updated on September 14, 2020 by Scott

 Can you run a portable generator continuously?

-Yes, portable generators can run continuously as long as the proper maintenance intervals are given; since gasoline is highly flammable, you’ll want to remember to stop the engine before fueling or refueling any generator.
+Yes, portable generators can run continuously as long as proper maintenance intervals are given; since gasoline is highly flammable, you’ll want to stop the engine before fueling or refueling any generator.

-Keep in mind that this is a pretty basic answer.
+Keep in mind, this is a pretty basic answer.
 To ensure that you’re running your generator properly, there are some other things you’ll need to know.